swiftlang/swift-evolution/proposals/0291-package-collections.md

 - The certificate must not be revoked.
 The certificate authority must support OCSP, which means the certificate must have the "Certificate Authority Information Access" extension that includes OCSP as a method, specifying the responder's URL.
 - The certificate chain is valid and root certificate must be trusted.

-Non-expired, non-revoked Apple Distribution certificates from [developer.apple.com](https://developer.apple.com) satisfy all of the criteria above.

 ##### Trusted root certificates

 On Apple platforms, all root certificates that come preinstalled with the OS are automatically trusted.
 Users may specify additional certificates to trust by placing them in the `~/.swiftpm/config/trust-root-certs` directory.